-68. Uniforms
+69. Uniforms

-The St John's uniform is attractive and functional.
+The St John's uniform is particularly attractive and functional.
 All families are asked to buy the correct items for their children available through Lowes at Warringah Mall.
 A small number of new items are available through the School Uniform Shop (i.e. backpacks, hats, library bags).
-Second-hand items are available through the Uniform Shop which is open on Thursday afternoons between 2.30pm-3pm and Friday mornings between 8.30am-9am.
+Second-hand items are available through the Uniform Shop which is open on Fridays between 8.30-9am & 2.30-3pm.
 Days for the children to wear their Sports Uniforms are advertised in the newsletter each term, usually 2 days per week.

-We ask that you instil pride in your child for wearing their school uniform correctly uniform including polished shoes.
+We ask that you try to instil in your child a pride in wearing their school uniform by insisting on correct uniform including polished shoes.
 Normally the Summer Uniform is worn in Term 1, Term 2 (until June Long Weekend) and Term 4.
 The Winter Uniform is worn in Term 2 (after the June Long Weekend) and Term 3.
 Variations to this pattern are sometimes allowed if the weather is unusually hot or cold.
 Please see the newsletter for details and updates.

-Children are expected to present in a neat and tidy manner each day.
+Children are expected to presend in a neat and tidy manner each day.
 Hair is to be free from extremes (e.g. mullet, undercuts, patterns, colours).
 Long hair is to be kept tied back and boys are required to keep hair above collar length.
 See the uniform guidelines further on.